Azure/terraform-azurerm-avm-res-keyvault-vault/README.md

 ### <a name="input_secrets"></a> [secrets](#input\_secrets)

-Description: A map of secrets to create on the Key Vault.
+Description: A map of secrets to create in the Key Vault.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - The name of the secret.
 - `content_type` - The content type of the secret.